-ABD’s work is organized in 10 thematic working groups divided into five strategic themes that address the key issues for the economic and social development of the Americas.
-The Working groups analyze the challenges and opportunities at both the national and regional level and formulate public policy recommendations to promote the strengthening of the private sector, job creation and development in the region.
+ABD’s work is organized into 10 thematic working groups that address the key issues for economic growth and development of the Americas.
+They analyze challenges and opportunities in the region and formulate public policy recommendations, along with initiatives for their implementation.

-Digital economy and e-commerce also present valuable opportunities to micro, small and medium enterprises (MSMEs) in the region, opening new and different markets to these businesses and, in turn, generating growth opportunities.
+Internet adoption presents tremendous opportunities for social and financial inclusion, digital services, and trade and economic growth in new and innovative ways.
+The digital economy and e-commerce also present valuable opportunities to micro, small and medium enterprises (MSMEs) in the region, opening new and different markets to these businesses and, in turn, generating growth opportunities.

 ABD seeks to propose methods for responsibly and transparently harnessing regional resources; resources that range from arable land, to minerals, to renewable resources, while promoting integration and sustainable growth.
-Harnessing these resources will help the region increase its security, resiliency, competitiveness and economic growth in the years to come.
+Harnessing these resources will help the region increase its security, resiliency, competitiveness, and economic growth in the years to come.

 LAC invests approximately 0.7% of its gross domestic product (GDP) in research and development (R&D), while the world averages approximately 1.7% and North America and Western Europe lead R&D investment at 2.4% of GDP.

 ABD seeks to promote innovation as a long-term strategy, as well as policies that support workforce development focused on the skill sets necessary in the job market.